-Västerbotten, that today has a population of around 226.000, was for centuries sparsely populated.
+Västerbotten, which today has a population of around 226.000, was for centuries sparsely populated.
 It was first during the 18th century that the population started to grow.
 It is very common to find a combination of church and market towns around the province.
-Du to the long distances, the churches and their services became a meeting point for the surrounding villages.
+Du to the long distances, the churches, and their services became a meeting point for the surrounding villages.

 Largest City: Umeå

 Västergötland or West Gothland is a province in the south-western part of Sweden.
 It has around 1.310.000 inhabitants and Sweden’s second-largest city is within its borders.

 There is more to Västergötland than only Göteborg (Gothenburg).
 Some of the most famous attractions include the Läckö Castle on the shores of Lake Vänern, the huge Karlsborg Fortress by lake Vättern, and Skara – one of the oldest towns in Sweden.